What to Eat After Hernia Surgery (And What to Avoid, Including Chocolate)

 Certain foods can slow recovery or cause discomfort:

-• carbonated drinks (gas and bloating)
+• carbonated drinks (can cause gas and bloating)

 • fried or greasy foods